Example configuration entry for ESP32

 vin = vin * calibration_ratio;

-return vin;When reading the EEPROM, you need to change the EEPROM_REG read address in the lambda expression according to the gain value set for ADS1115:
+return vin;When reading the EEPROM, the EEPROM_REG read address in the lambda expression must be modified based on the gain value set for the ADS1115:

 // In lambda expression